vinayadav01/scalewithclicks-blog/content/blog/google-ads-strategy-for-small-businesses-step-by-step.md

 ## 5. Running Too Many Campaigns
 Start small and scale gradually.

-You can avoid these issues by working with a professional <a href="https://scalewithclicks.com">digital marketing agency</a> experienced in performance marketing.
+You can avoid these issues by working with a professional [digital marketing agency](https://scalewithclicks.com) experienced in performance marketing.

 ---